The gentle rocking of the prow as it crests the waves along one of the areas known as the Teeth of the North

-Everyone then stacks money in front of them that they intend to bet with, the bag.
-When the game is ready to be played each player will take turns pushing their bet under the pyramid, the fire.
+Everyone then stacks money in front of them that they intend to bet with, which becomes known as the bag.
+When the game is ready to be played each player will take turns pushing their bet under the pyramid, known as the fire.
 If anyone knocks it over, they lose their bet and are exempt from all outcomes this round.

 Once the pyramid is stable and bets are set, each player makes a fist and hits the table at the same time in front of where they are sitting to knock the pyramid over.
 Based on the arrangement and position of specific bones a different thing will happen with the money on the table.

 The effect takes place, payouts are issued and a new round begins.
-Play is done in rounds of three, during which players cannot leave or take any of the money they have decided to play with off the table, the bag.
-Players can add to that money at any time, the bag.
+Play is done in rounds of three, during which players cannot leave or take any of the money they have decided to play with off the table.
+Players can add to that money at any time.

 If you decided to leave on an off-round (not after the third) then you forfeit all money in the bag to be spread around the table starting with the player to the left as equally as possible.